Melinda keeps the lab running. You can find her at HUH 403, x68062.

 Alex got his B.Sc. in Biology at the University of Toronto, and did his Ph.D. in Alan Moses' lab at the University of Toronto.
-He is interested in characterizing patterns of epistasis in budding yeast, in the evolution of complex mating systems, and a variety of other topics related to evolutionary dynamics and experimental evolution.
+He is interested in developing high-resolution and high-throughput techniques to observe evolution in real time and answer fundamental questions in quantitative genetics.

 Angela joined the Desai lab as a postdoctoral fellow in June 2018.
 She earned her Ph.D. in Biological Chemistry at MIT in Matthew Shoulders’s lab, where she applied chemical biology tools to profile the impact of host protein-folding factors on viral protein evolution.
 Angela is interested in the defining factors of fitness landscapes, particularly in the context of pathogen evolution.